 - More detailed LCD: Has a higher resolution rear screen (920k vs 460k dots).

 - Easier file upload: Has wifi built in for automatic backup or image transfer to the web.

 - Easier device pairing: Supports NFC for fast wireless image transfer over short distances.

 - More modern: Reflects 4 years of technical progress since the 1200D launch.

-If the number of relative strengths (bullet points above) is taken as a guide, the 2000D is the clear winner of the contest (6 : 1 points).
-However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
+If the count of individual advantages (bullet points above) is taken as a guide, the 2000D is the clear winner of the contest (9 : 1 points).
+However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.

 Other camera comparisons